propercursive/wintersmith-node-sass-indented/README.md

 wintersmith-node-sass-indented
 ==================

-A [Wintersmith](https://github.com/jnordberg/wintersmith) plugin plugin that compiles (indention-based) sass or scss to css.
+A [Wintersmith](https://github.com/jnordberg/wintersmith) plugin that compiles (indention-based) sass or scss to css.
 Based on combining approaches of the existing `wintersmith-sass` and `wintersmith-node-sass` plugins.

+**Note:** Since the indention-based syntax is being phased out, this should only be used for legacy projects and it should be noted that node-sass versions may NOT be updated.

 ## Installing